 I know some folks don’t really care for the factory stock (Accustock), but I took to it quite well.
 It is lightweight, compact, sturdy, weather-proof, it free-floats the barrel, has ample padding on the butt, it has dual studs up front and it matches my ACU’s.
 The only issue I had with the stock was that the cheek rest was a bit too modest.
 I remedied this by adding the Allen shell-holder/storage pouch/cheek pad to beef it up a bit.

 The action was a bit stiff initially.
 It took significant effort to lift the bolt handle up and out of the closed/locked position.
-However, as time goes by and I push more rounds through the rifle (about 260 so far), it is getting easier to operate.
+However, after cycling the bolt a couple of hundred times, it is getting easier to operate.
 Just note that this is not one of those buttery-smooth actions right out of the box.
 If that is what you need, have your gunsmith do an action job from the get-go.
 However, it is a solid, reliable action that lock’s up firm for great downrange accuracy.

 Having done some research ahead of time, I settled on building my M10-PC load around the Hornady A-Max 178 grain bullet over Varget powder.
 I measured my custom OAL using a Hornady Lock-n-Load OAL Gauge.
 I found that the ideal length for this particular rifle/bullet combo was about 2.837”.
 Using Winchester brass and Federal Match primers, I started loading with 42.5g of Varget, and worked my way up to 44.5g in 1/2g increments.